StoicTurk182/Blog/content/posts/veeam.md

 ---

 >**Document Version**: 1.1
-> NOTE: Debian 13 is not not support by the community / main edition suport will be coming soon.
+> NOTE: Debian 13 is not supported by the community / main edition, suport will be coming soon.
+This will allow for full VM backups of Deiban 13 virtual machines.
 >**Last Updated**: 21:47pm - 0911/2025